I Don't Luv U

-Story
+Plot

 Yuvaan Kapoor (Ruslaan Mumtaz), a 19-year-old college student, is being rushed to the hospital after falling from a balcony.
 The police investigator attending the scene recognizes Yuvaan as the same student who was involved in a college MMS sex scandal.
 The possibility of suicide is considered since the scandal reached nationwide attention.
 The inspector finds a diary at the scene and begins to read it.

 It is shown that Yuvaan meets Aayra Saigal (Chetna Pande) and starts to develop feelings for her.
 His romantic advances are initially rejected, and he is disheartened.
 Slowly, Aarya sees what a kind and loving person Yuvaan is and starts becoming friendly towards him.
 Their friendship deepens, and they find that they cannot be away from each other for even a day.
 Aayra realizes that she loves Yuvaan and writes this in her diary.
 One day, Aayra finds herself alone at home, and she calls Yuvaan, who excitedly goes to her house, where they start taking pictures.
 Yuvaan mistakenly records them hugging and holding each other.
 He sets the phone down on a table, unaware that it is still recording.
 Yuvaan kisses Aayra and unzips her dress.
 Aayra becomes scared and starts to cry since she didn't know he would do that, and Yuvaan zips her dress back up.
 The two reconcile and hug.